The Belgica expedition 1897–99

 “From the 1st of June 1897 I have been hired by the Belgian Antarctic Expedition as a sailor and skier.
 The trip will last for 2 years and will be very interesting as it is the first of its kind.”📜

 In Norway, de Gerlache recruits several crew members and buys a suitable expedition ship, the whaler Patria originally built in 1884.
 He renames it Belgica and has it equipped in Sandefjord.
 For Amundsen, there is also much to prepare.
-Before the expedition leaves, he is promoted to first mate, and in early 1897 he goes to Antwerp to take navigation courses and to learn French and Flemish to make himself understood on board.
+Before the expedition leaves, he is promoted to first mate.
+Early in1897 he goes to Antwerp to take navigation courses and to learn French and Flemish to make himself understood on board.
 In Antwerp, he rents a room from a small host family.
 The man of the house is often away travelling, and Amundsen and the hostess get to know each other well.

 No one knows for sure how the friendship develops, but on the night of March 24, 1897, something dramatic happens.